Concordium/concordium.github.io/source/mainnet/net/guides/run-node.rst

 participates in the Concordium network.
 This means that you receive blocks and transactions from other nodes, as well as propagate information about blocks and transactions to the nodes in the Concordium network.
-After following this guide, you will be able to
+After following this guide, you will be able to:

 -  run a Concordium node
 -  observe it on the network dashboard